 In this case, the plugin we’ll be uploading is contained in A_Jolly_Useful_Plugin.jar.

-Select the file to upload, click under the Stats/Action column, or right-click (on macOS, ⌃ Ctrl + Left Click) in any column, for the context menu and select *Upload to
+Select the file to upload, click under the Stats/Action column, or right-click (on macOS, ⌃ Ctrl + Left Click) in any column, for the context menu and select Upload to <update site name>.

 When a plugin is selected, a Details panel becomes available.
 The plugin’s dependencies, e.g. ij.jar and someJarOrOther.jar, are automatically determined by the updater.
 Hence if you require 3rd party packages for your plugin you can place them into the jars folder of ImageJ and the updater will automatically upload them to the site.